Ian Happ Player Props: Cubs vs. Athletics

 Athletics Pitching Rankings

-- The 7.1 strikeouts per nine innings put together by the Athletics pitching staff ranks 29th in the league.
+- The 7.1 strikeouts per nine innings put together by the Athletics pitching staff ranks 29th in MLB.

-- The Athletics' 7.74 team ERA ranks last among all MLB pitching staffs.
+- The Athletics have a 7.47 team ERA that ranks last among all league pitching staffs.

-- Athletics pitchers combine to surrender 33 total home runs at a clip of 1.9 per game (most in baseball).
+- Athletics pitchers combine to give up the most home runs in baseball (33 total, 1.8 per game).

-- The Athletics are sending Waldichuk (0-2) out for his fourth start of the season.
-He is 0-2 with a 10.20 ERA and 11 strikeouts through 15 2/3 innings pitched.
+- Miller starts for the first time this season for the Athletics.

-- The left-hander last pitched on Wednesday against the Baltimore Orioles, when he threw 6 1/3 innings, allowing three earned runs while giving up five hits.
+- The righty is making his MLB debut.
+He's 24 years old.

 © 2023 Data Skrive.
 All rights reserved.